wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 access memory.
 In the case when log entries must be flushed, the application issues a mfence instruction which will stall the processor until the WC queue is drained.
 Since log buffers are write-mostly and not read during normal processing, using WC memory is expected to have minimal performance impact on logging.

+The problem of flushing log entries is only partially solved with WC caching.
+When a processor executes a mfence instruction, it only stalls until its local WC queue is drained, but does not wait for remote processors' WC queues, which may hold log records whose GSN is smaller than or equal to the current committing transaction's most recent entry.
+Given that draining the WC queue typically takes shorter time compared with disk I/O in classical ARIES, the paper proposes a group commit mechanism called "passive group commit".
+In passive group commit, transactions that have finished their executions first flush the local WC queue, and then wait in a commit queue.